Jerald/cmpt489finalreport/index.md

 This of course was basically complete gibberish to us.
 All we could gather was that it defined something which looked basically like our intrinsic, and it was somehow connecting that to the GCC Builtin.
 Well after a long and painful investigation we don't have the time to get into, we eventually found out how to read these tablegen entries.

-As it turns out, within `Intrinsic<>`, the first part in brackets is what the intrinsic returns and the second part in brackets is the *ordered list* of paramaters.
+As it turns out, within `Intrinsic<>`, the first part in brackets is what the intrinsic returns and the second part in brackets is the *ordered list* of parameters.
 That last part was the most important.
-With that we officially knew the types, and even their correct order, as needed by the intrinsic.
+With that we officially knew the types, and even the correct order of them, needed by the intrinsic.

 #### The Conclusion